kolapapa/surge-ping/README.md

 ### Care
 - `IPv6` is not fully implemented.
 If you have a need for `IPv6`, you can submit a `PR` and build together.
-- Does not support Windows, later support, welcome to submit PR.

 ### Example